 The case is Christopher v.
 SmithKline Beecham, 11-204.

-Morgan Stanley (MS) is close to a settlement with two groups of nuns, an Irish charity for veterinarians and 129 private investors who say they lost $20 million in a bond sale.
+Morgan Stanley (MS:US) is close to a settlement with two groups of nuns, an Irish charity for veterinarians and 129 private investors who say they lost $20 million in a bond sale.

 Andrew Sutcliffe, a lawyer representing the private investors, told a U.K. court yesterday that a settlement is close to being reached by Irish investors who said the investment bank failed to sell notes soon enough after they were downgraded.
 No figures were discussed at the court hearing in London.